HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 * The PHA/Research Organization SHALL implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Backend Service App or TTP using the POST operation.

-* Upon receipt of the message, the PHA/Research Organization SHALL decrpypt the message when required.
+* Upon receipt of the message, the PHA/Research Organization SHALL decrypt the message when required.

 * Upon receipt of the message, the PHA/Research Organization SHALL validate the message before accepting the message.